Online brokerages see spurt in biz in Mar amid nationwide lockdown

 A 21-day nationwide lockdown is in force in the country to contain the spread of coronavirus pandemic.
 Stock markets markets across the world witnessed high volatility in March amid concerns of coronavirus pandemic and its impact on the global economy.
 In India, the stock market saw massive decline in the month of March, including trading halt on two occasions last month.

-Last month, stock brokers' association Amfi had urged the markets regulator Sebi to allow systematic closure of the stock markets till the nationwide lockdown remains in force..
+Last month, stock brokers' association, Anmi, had urged the markets regulator Sebi to allow systematic closure of the stock markets till the nationwide lockdown remains in force..